-We were also lucky to find Free Spirit had recently gone through a refit and had lots of new bells and whistles, along with important things like newer standing rigging (the wires that hold up the mast.
-Read: IMPORTANT), a reinforced hull, a new mast step (where the mast sits on the keel), and an extra 900 lbs added onto the keel for extra stability.
+We were also lucky to find Twig (previously Free Spirit) had recently gone through a refit and had lots of new bells and whistles, along with important things like newer standing rigging (the wires that hold up the mast), a reinforced hull, mast step (where the mast sits on the keel), and an extra 900 lbs added onto the keel for extra stability.
 (Read: What Emily wants).

-The rig is a Solent Rig, which means the Genoa and Jib are on separate roller furlings next to each other on the bow.
-The forward roller houses the Genoa which is deployed in light winds or going downwind.
-The aft roller houses the Jib which is self-tending and is used when going up wind.
-Having both sails at the ready is of great benefit during offshore passages where winds may be changing from day to day.
-Additionally, the rig is tall and the boat is relatively lightweight for a 43 foot boat, which makes it fast in light winds.
+The rig is a Solent Rig, which means the overlapping Genoa and self-tacking Jib are on separate roller furlings next to each other on the bow.
+The forward fore stay roller houses the Genoa which is deployed in light winds or going downwind.
+The aft solent stay roller houses the Jib which is self-tending and is used when going upwind.
+Having both sails at the ready is of great benefit during offshore passages where we stay on the same tack for many miles.
+Additionally, the rig is tall and the boat is relatively lightweight for a 43 foot ocean boat, which makes it faster in light winds.

 All in all, we had a short list of boat designs that would embody the things we wanted in a boat, with a Saga 43 at the top.
 She's a wonderfully strong and skinny boat which makes sailing enjoyable.